WGBC: History

-NBC returned to the market when Global Communications brought the station back in business as WGBC on September 15, 1991.
+NBC returned to the market when Global Communications bought the dormant channel 30 license and resumed operations as WGBC on September 15, 1991.
 Thus, Meridian became one of the last markets in the nation with a local full-time NBC affiliate.
 It entered into a local marketing agreement (LMA) with CBS affiliate WMDN.
-In January 2008, local businessman Michael Reed bought WGBC and renewed the LMA with WMDN.
+In January 2008, local businessman Michael Reed (owner of Waypoint Media) bought WGBC and renewed the LMA with WMDN.

 In late 2008, WGBC picked up the Fox affiliation for Meridian on its first digital subchannel with the Retro Television Network (RTV) airing during non-network time periods.
 This change resulted in NBC moving to a new second digital subchannel in high definition while remaining on the analog signal.
 On January 5, 2009, "Fox Meridian" premiered on WGBC-DT1.
 Fox had previously aired on WTOK-DT2, while RTV was new to the market.
 The move allowed Fox programming to be offered in HD for the first time in the area.

 This creative arrangement resulted in NBC being moved to a new second digital subchannel.
 It is a similar case to CBS affiliate WAGM-TV in Presque Isle, Maine, which also moved its original affiliation to a new second digital subchannel so that its main signal could join Fox.
-In fall 2010, WGBC's main signal had acquired enough first-run syndicated programming that Retro TV was dropped from the station, and took on a full-time branding of "Fox 30."
+In fall 2010, WGBC's main signal had acquired enough first-run syndicated programming that Retro TV was dropped from the station, and took on a full-time branding of "Fox 30".

+In July 2021, Waypoint announced that they would sell nine of its television stations, including WGBC, to Cumming, Georgia—based Coastal Television for $36.9 million.
+WMDN would be sold to Big Horn Television for $2.55 million and operated by Coastal under a LMA.
+The sales were completed on January 4, 2022.